 \section{Multipole Expansion of Power Spectra and Correlation Functions}

 In this Appendix, we provide some formulas used to compute the theoretical models of the ellipticity correlation functions but not presented in the body text.
-Full formulas including higher-order multipoles are provided in \cite{Okumura:2024}
+Full formulas, including higher-order multipoles, are presented in \cite{Okumura:2024}